 The short answer is no and no, which I am sure brings up another question.

 Alcohol has been used in cooking ever since both came into existence, so always.
 Alcohol adds flavour and is often used to deglaze a pan to release more flavour into the sauce.

 In my recipe, vodka adds a kick, that translates into a bit of “spice” when you taste it.
 Which, in turn, gets mellowed out by the sweetness of crushed tomatoes and heavy cream.
 Thus creating complexity from layering flavours upon flavours.

-Is this creamy Penne alla vodka recipe suitable for children and pregnant women?
+Is creamy Penne alla vodka recipe safe for children and pregnant women?